-- Raffle: Ask a local business to sponsor a good quality price or a couple of good prices.
+- Raffle: Ask a local business to sponsor a good quality prize or a couple of good prizes.
 Sell raffle tickets to visitors.

 - Tombola: A tombola is a great way to raise money.
 Ask for donations of small prizes and ask a lively fun person to take the stand.
 The more prizes the better – everybody likes to win something.